kaiakamatsu/MAGEPRO/README.md

 ### Gene Expression data format
 - Normalized gene expression measurements, inverse-normal-transformed across samples
 - Tab-delimited matrix (gzipped) with the following columns:
+- Sorted.
+First by increasing chromosome number.
+Then by increasing start position.

 | #chr | start | end | gene_id | SAMPLE1 | (the rest of the columns are sample IDs) |
 | ---- | ----- | ---- | ----- | ---- | ---- |